vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 129n, 532n, 539, 743-4 803n, Kumārilabhatta 11940, 1198.
 821, 840, 854 (quotes the Underhill, a. of a work .
 Hinda famous verse 'yururapravit religious year' 60. liptasya btc,' from a Purāṇa ), Uncinployment, increasing 1698, 1080, 1281 ( Kusa and Arjuna should be first point of attack described as drunk ), 1627n, in all plans 1698; United 1636, 1642.

-States of America, total aid to Ugrarathasanti, vide Şastyabda- Iodia, 1691-92.
+States of America, total aid to Ugrarathasanti, vide Ṣastyabda- Iodia, 1691-92.

 purti) 757; Procedure in Untouchables, 51 millione in Sanskrit of, 760n.